architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 ## Stage 1 : Unsupervised Template Learning Using Active Basis Model(ABM)

-In this stage we feed the input image to an ABM which performs unsupervised template learning for foreground object using shared sketch algorithm.
+In this stage, we feed the input image to an ABM which performs unsupervised template learning for foreground object using shared sketch algorithm.
 The algorithm works separately on each input class.
 The gabor wavelets are used for learning object templates.
-It stores the common templates for each class as well as the templates which are locally adjusted (called deformed templates) corresponding to each training image.
+It stores the common templates for each class as well as the templates which are locally adjusted (called **deformed templates**) corresponding to each training image.
 The below image is illustration of an active basis model.
 ![Active Basis Model Architecture]({{site.baseurl}}/images/scatternet/activebasis.jpg "Active Basis Model Architecture")